Straw Bale Construction: The Ultra-Ecological House

-“The most important, unusual, and seemingly counterintuitive feature” of a bale wall, says Bruce King, an engineer, is that it breathes.
+“The most important, unusual, and seemingly counterintuitive feature” of a straw-bale wall, says Bruce King, an engineer, is that it breathes.

-The team began by wheeling a 10 x10-foot cement-stucco plastered straw bale wall into place in front of the gaping opening of an enormous furnace, then stepped back as six propane burners ignited.
+The team began by wheeling a 10-by-10-foot, cement-stucco plastered straw bale wall into place in front of the gaping opening of an enormous furnace, then stepped back as six propane burners ignited.
 A solid vertical sheet of fire soon licked at the wall’s face.
-It burned at over 1700 ̊F for two hours as they watched.
+It burned at over 1700 ̊F for 2 hours as they watched.
 The wall stood.

 That was just stage one.
 For the second test, the team wanted to verify what remained of the wall’s structural stability, so they sprayed the burned surface with a firehose “with enough force to knock a man off his feet,” King said.
 The wall held up just fine.
 When they removed the plaster from the unexposed side, the bales weren’t even charred.
-King’s plastered strawbale wall subsequently got an ASTM two-hour fire rating—twice what comparable wall of wood and synthetic insulation would get.
+King’s plastered straw bale wall subsequently got an ASTM 2-hour fire rating — twice what comparable wall of wood and synthetic insulation would get.

 No one is saying that straw bales alone can save a house.
 “They’re fire resistive,” says David Arkin of Arkin/Tilt, who designed the house.
 (In fairness, the Doody house had more than bale walls going for it; it also had a galvanized metal roof, concrete window sills, and a carefully kept firebreak surrounding the house.)

-Indeed, although three bale houses built by Arkin and his partner Anni Tilt survived last year’s Northern California fires, one did burn—a studio with bale walls on only three sides.
+Indeed, although three straw bale houses built by Arkin and his partner Anni Tilt survived Northern California’s 2017 fires, one did burn — a studio with bale walls on only three sides.
 (And yes, after the fire those walls stood amidst the wreckage.)
-A similar sight was the charred strawbale walls that were all that remained of a house in Wales that burned last winter.
+A similar sight was the charred straw bale walls that were all that remained of a house in Wales that burned that same winter.
 The Telegraph erroneously reported: “[The house] was constructed using straw, meaning the fire on January 1 ended up destroying the entire house.”

 MYTHS, BIASES, AND DENIAL